 Texas Ranger captain Tom King (Monte Blue) is murdered just as he’s on the verge of smashing a sabotage ring that’s been operating in Texas and Mexico–but his son, college football star Tom King Jr. (Sammy Baugh), picks up where his father left off, taking on the slain Ranger’s badge and his important assignment.
-With the help of Mexican Rurales officer Pedro Garcia and small-town newspaper editress Sally Crane (Pauline Moore), the new Ranger quickly begins to hamper the sabotage ring’s operations; King and his allies are unaware, however, that upright rancher and oil-company stockholder John Barton (Neil Hamilton) is the leader of the saboteurs–or that Barton’s backer, a high-ranking foreign military officer (Rudolph Anders), is overseeing the sabotage activities from a lurking zeppelin high above Texas.
+With the help of Mexican Rurales officer Pedro Garcia (Duncan Renaldo) and small-town newspaper editress Sally Crane (Pauline Moore), the new Ranger quickly begins to hamper the sabotage ring’s operations; King and his allies are unaware, however, that upright rancher and oil-company stockholder John Barton (Neil Hamilton) is the leader of the saboteurs–or that Barton’s backer, a high-ranking foreign military officer (Rudolph Anders), is overseeing the sabotage activities from a lurking zeppelin high above Texas.

 King of the Texas Rangers combines two serial sub-genres (the counter-espionage thriller and the Western) to excellent effect; the genre mixing allows for a variegated assortment of plot threads, action scenes, and locations that could never have been duplicated in either a conventional spy-fighting serial or a standard cowboy chapterplay.
 The result is one of the most colorful and entertaining of all of Republic’s Golden Age serials.